Paolo, a

 de Manzo.

 Just yummy.
-I rate their tagliata as the best I’d ever had and here I’m out on an island, offshore from another
+I rate their tagliata as the best I’d ever had and here I’m out on an island, offshore from another island.
+Someone, please figure that one out.

 While tourism is its main industry these days, its strategic